pretix/pretix-docs/docs/topics/payment/index.md

 #### Discouraging use of a payment provider with an extra fee

 If you want to discourage your customers from using a certain payment provider by adding an additional fee, pretix allows you to use a more straightforward formula for the calculation of that fee.
-If you uncheck the box next to "Calculate the fee from the total value including the fee", pretix will use the following formula for the calculation:
+If you uncheck the box next to "Calculate the fee from the total value including the fee" and click the :btn:Save: button, pretix will use the following formula for the calculation:

 ```
 price * fee_percent / 100 + fee_abs